nygeog/beh_public/meetings/20150602/20150601-beh-review.md

 * ###3) Salary and Professional Development
 	* Unless any catastrophes with the Algorithms course or Machine Learning, I’m dedicated to completing the Data Science Certificate program thru May 2016.
 During or after that I would like to keep growing skills and my toolbox while maintaining a match of salary to skill set and work/life balance.
-	* I think the time I spend helping graduate students and other unfunded work that exceeds the standard workweek might be better well spent doing more paid outside work, instruction, professional development and freelance work.
+	* I think the time I spend helping graduate students and other unfunded work that exceeds the standard work week might be better well spent doing more paid outside work, instruction, professional development and freelance work.
-		* A GIS Librarian at NYU wanted to put me in touch with Dustin Duncan at NYU about doing some contract GIS work.
+		* A GIS Librarian at NYU wanted to put me in touch with someone at NYU about doing some contract GIS work.
 It sounded fairly lucrative but a possible conflict with BEH's aims.
 For whom and what work can I do outside of BEH?
 Do I have to disclose all my work outside of Columbia?
 	* If Columbia cannot meet my salary/benefits requirements, we should discuss hiring/training a replacement and best ways for me to wrap.

 * ###4) Specific Projects and Requests